-Command Purpose Step 1 configure terminal Enter global configuration mode.
-Step 2 spanning-tree vlan vlan-id max-age seconds Configure the maximum-aging time of a VLAN.
+Command Purpose 1 configure terminal Enter global configuration mode. maximum-aging time is the num Configure the maximum-aging time of a VLAN.
 The maximum-aging time is the number of seconds a switch waits without receiving spanning-tree configuration messages before attempting a reconfiguration. • For vlan-id , you can specify a single VLAN identified by VLAN ID number, a range of VLANs separated by a hyphen, or a series of VLANs separated by a comma.
 The range is 1 to 4094. • For seconds , the range is 6 to 40; the default is 20.
-Step 3 end Return to privileged EXEC mode.
-Step 4 show spanning-tree vlan vlan-id Verify your entries.
-Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.
+3 end Return to privileged EXEC mode.
+4 show spanning-tree vlan vlan-id Verify your entries.
+5 copy running-config startup-config (Optional) Save your entries in the configuration file.